Program Requirements

 The Emory Computer Science department offers a Master of Science (MS) in Computer Science suited to individuals with an undergraduate degree in many disciplines, as long as they have some computational experience.

-The MS in Computer Science program allows students to focus on data mining and machine learning (Data Science), natural language processing and intelligent systems (AI), visualization and human computer interaction (HCI), theory, systems, and high performance
+The MS in Computer Science program allows students to focus on data mining and machine learning (Data Science), natural language processing and intelligent systems (AI), visualization and human computer interaction (HCI), theory, systems, and high performance computing.

-- CS 526: Algorithms or CS 523: Data Structures and Algorithms
+- CS 523: Data Structures and Algorithms

 - CS 551: Systems Programming